zone-eu/zone-mta/README.md

 1. Requirements: Node.js v6+ for running the app + compiler for building leveldb

-2. Open Mailqueue folder and install required dependencies: `npm install`
+2. Open ZoneMTA folder and install required dependencies: `npm install`

 3. Modify configuration script (if you want to allow connections outside localhost make sure the feeder host is not bound to 127.0.0.1)